 Winston-Salem State University’s Department of World Languages and Culture will offer the STARTALK intensive Chinese summer program for high school and college students starting in July 2021.
 This is a competitive scholarship-based program for strongly motivated students who are passionate about learning language and culture.
 Tuition is free.

 The WSSU STARTALK program is a part of the National Language Initiative, which is funded through a grant from the National Security Agency (NSA) and administered by the National Foreign Language Center at the University of Maryland.
 STARTALK’s mission is to increase the number of U.S. citizens learning, speaking, and teaching critical-need foreign languages, with programs for students (K-16) and teachers.

 WSSU STARTALK Summer Program

-Join us for an exciting 15-day intensive, non-residential program to learn Mandarin language and Chinese culture!
+Join us for an exciting 15-day intensive on-line program to learn the Mandarin language and Chinese culture!
 This year's theme is Let's Go to China: Travel & Food.